ABSanthosh/SWENG-881--Course-Project/Readme.md

 ## 5.3 Traceability Matrix

-The traceability matrix maps the system’s formal requirements to the test cases designed and executed by the team.
+The traceability matrix maps the system’s requirements to the test cases designed and executed by the team.
 This mapping ensures that all functional requirements for the CsvReader and CsvWriter components have been validated through specific and targeted tests.
 The matrix also provides a means of verifying test completeness and assessing coverage gaps, if any.

+Note: All requirements are listed as formal requirements, with the exception of REQ-R-15 and REQ-W-12, which are user stories created during the acceptance tests.

-**Formal Requirements: CsvReader**
+** Requirements: CsvReader**

 | Requirement ID | Description                                                                                         |
 | -------------- | --------------------------------------------------------------------------------------------------- |